 ACORNS TO OAKS: YOUTH ENVIRONMENTAL EDUCATION PROGRAM

 The amount of time children spend in front of screens is at an all-time high and many of the students at Banning High School have never been on a hike in the wilderness.
-RLC staff Nicole Padron and Rachael Hamilton wanted to help change that.
-Their pilot Acorns to Oaks program launched with one class of freshmen, teaching oak ecology at school and then bringing them to RLC’s Cienega Canyon Preserve where their lessons could come alive.
+Rivers & Lands Conservancy staff Nicole Padron and Rachael Hamilton wanted to help change that.
+Their pilot Acorns to Oaks program launched in 2015 with one class of freshmen, teaching oak ecology at school and then bringing them to Rivers & Lands Conservancy’s Cienega Canyon Preserve where their lessons could come alive.

 It's only a 15-minute drive, but as students step off the bus and begin hiking toward the coast live oak woodland, their classroom becomes wild.
 "Look!
 That's the woodpecker that eats acorns," one of the kids calls out.
 Another points out a squirrel disappearing on the hillside.
 They find deer tracks, coyote scat, white sage, and experiment with the incredible sticking power of a cocklebur.
 All of them are having experiences in nature that are new and indelible.
 It's these moments that help them understand why they are learning about oak ecology, gathering acorns, and helping with woodland restoration.
 They discover that everything is connected and wild places matter.

-It is because of partners and supporters like you, that we look forward to a fifth year of Acorns to Oaks teaching high school, middle school, and elementary students.
+It is because of partners and supporters like you, that we look forward to an eighth year of providing Acorns to Oaks to our local students.

 "It is good leaving society and to be back in nature." ~Oskar.